MiamiOH-CSE274/Portfolio/README.md

 * Address

-A location in memory of the object.
+The location in memory of a variable. &, or the adress of operator, can be used to return the address of a variable by preceding the variable with &.

 * Pointer